-Over the past week, mean total inflow to the Caloosahatchee River Estuary was approximately 1,008 cfs (Figures ES-5 and ES-6) and the previous 30-day mean inflow was approximately 1,388 cfs.
+Over the past week, mean total inflow to the Caloosahatchee River Estuary was approximately 1,194 cfs (Figures ES-5 and ES-6) and the previous 30-day mean inflow was approximately 1,266 cfs.
 For comparison, the historical provisional mean inflows from the contributing areas are shown in Figure ES-6.

-Over the past week, surface salinity increased at all sites in the estuary (Table ES-2 and Figures ES-7 and ES-8).
+Over the past week, salinities increased at Cape Coral and decreased at Shell Point and Sanibel (Table ES-2; Figures ES-7 and ES-8).
 The seven-day mean surface salinities (Table ES-2) were in the good range (0-10) for tape grass at Val I-75 and at Ft.
 Myers.
 The seven-day mean surface salinity values were within the good range for adult eastern oysters at Cape Coral and in the fair range at Shell Point and Sanibel (Figure ES-9).

-Surface salinity at Val I-75 was forecasted for the next two weeks, using an autoregression model (Qiu and Wan, 20131) coupled with a linear reservoir model for the tidal basin.
-Model scenarios included pulse releases at S-79 ranging from 0 to 1500 cfs and steady releases at 2,000 cfs with estimated tidal basin inflows of 93 cfs.
-Model results from all scenarios predict daily salinity to be 4.9 or lower and the 30-day moving average surface salinity to be 2.2 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-10).
+Surface salinity at Val I-75 was forecasted for the next two weeks using an autoregression model (Qiu and Wan, 2013) coupled with a linear reservoir model for the tidal basin.
+Model scenarios included pulse releases at S-79 ranging from 0 to 1500 cfs and steady releases at 2,000 cfs, with estimated tidal basin inflows of 88 cfs.
+Model results from all scenarios predict daily salinity to be 5.2 or lower, and the 30-day moving average surface salinity to be 2.2 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-10).
 This keeps predicted salinities at Val I-75 within the LORS 2008 salinity range (0.0-5.0).